 9.2 gNodeB emulator settings

 The gNB emulator used to execute tests at FR1 frequencies described in this document shall be configured according to the common configuration parameters in Table 9.2-1.
 The 4x4 FDD specific configuration are provided in Tables 9.2-2 and 9.2-3, while the 4x4 TDD specific configuration are provided in Tables 9.2-4 and 9.2-5.
-The proposed gNB parameters in are based on 3GPP MIMO OTA gNB configuration parameters in [7] and the subsequent reference channels in [8].
+The proposed gNB parameters in are based on 3GPP MIMO OTA gNB configuration parameters in TS 38.151 [4] and the subsequent reference channels in TS 38.101-4 [8].